-In our blogs, we often write about the capabilities of the different platforms we offer in iMotions’ range of products – Be it our lab, online, or mobile solutions.
+In our blogs, we often write about the capabilities of the different platforms we offer in iMotions’ range of products – Be it our lab or online solutions.
 People familiar with iMotions’ product portfolio will also be familiar with the different strengths of each platform.
 Over the last couple of years, we have made it possible to conduct unparalleled multimodal human behavior research almost all over the world either online on in your lab.

 Having a well-equipped lab, or an extensive infrastructure of online respondents ready to take part in your studies, is all well and good, but there are people who have neither the opportunity to come to your lab nor have access to a computer.
 These are the groups in society who cannot leave their homes and do not readily have access to a computer, or the skills to operate one.